 Paid sick leave hasn’t created a significant cost for Mooney’s business, and he or another team member is usually able to fill in when someone is out sick.
 “Morale is much higher so folks are willing to help pick up the slack,” he says.
 “Everyone’s a team player and they want to see the team succeed.”

-Mooney feels strongly about the importance of paid sick leave in businesses like his.
+Mooney feels strongly about the importance of paid sick leave in restaurants like his.
 “If your staff is being taken care of then they can take care of your guests better,” he says.
 “The overall feeling of your staff means better business.
-I think there’s good amount of return on investment in offering sick leave, but it’s not as easy to quantify on paper.”
+I think there’s a good amount of return on investment in offering sick leave, but it’s not as easy to quantify on paper.”

-Similarly, Honey Butter Fried Chicken, a counter-service restaurant in Chicago, has also offered paid sick leave since opening in September 2013.
+Honey Butter Fried Chicken, a counter-service restaurant in Chicago, has offered paid sick leave since opening in September 2013.
 “We really believe that it is crucial that our people can take care of themselves,” says executive chef and managing partner Christine Cikowski.
 “We don’t want sick people making food.
 [The policy is] respectful to our customers.”

-Paid sick leave also discourages employees from coming to work and sharing their germs with coworkers, says executive chef and managing partner Josh Kulp.
+Paid sick leave also discourages restaurant employees from coming to work and sharing their germs with coworkers, says executive chef and managing partner Josh Kulp.
 “We work in close quarters so if someone is sick at work it really can cascade,” he adds.

 To keep operations running smoothly when someone is out of commission, “we try to cross-train as much as possible so people can jump in various positions,” Kulp says.
 “Front-of-house is trained to do back-of-house in the kitchen and vice versa.”

 If they need to call an extra person to come in on their day off, they find that most people want to pick up an extra shift.
 “Once in a while that might include having to pay overtime, so we factor that into our budgeting and planning,” Kulp adds.